 - timely information sharing between SCAN team core members

-- planning and coordination of actions to assess and respond to the protection needs of children who have experienced harm or risk of harm
+- planning and coordination of actions to assess and respond to the protection needs of children and

 - holistic and culturally responsive assessment of children’s protection needs.

 A school staff member is an individual who is employed by the department and normally performs their daily duties within a school or schools, whether on a temporary, permanent or contract basis.

 Harm that requires immediate medical or psychological intervention.
 Self-harm includes self-inflicted injuries, OR other self-inflicted physical or psychological damage.